Starodubenko/Delivery-3/README.md

-Delivery_2
+Delivery
 ==========

 The final project.

-This is project, which describe process of working the compaty, which delivery a clean water.
+This is project, which describe process of working the company, which delivery a clean water.